Cosmic Queries – Get Some Space

 It would mean this direction is different from this direction.

-How would it know to be the same temperature unless the whole universe was somehow connected to itself?
+How would it know to be the same temperature unless the whole universe was somehow connected to itself in a very small place?
+All right.

 Much less one side of the universe to the other.